Static library: Comparison to dynamic linking

-On Microsoft Windows it is common to include the library files an application needs with the application.
-On Unix-like systems this is less common as package management systems can be used to ensure the correct library files are available.
-This allows the library files to be shared between many applications leading to space savings.
+A common practice on Windows is to install a program's dynamic libraries with the program file.
+On Unix-like systems this is less common as package management systems can be used to ensure the correct library files are available in a shared, system location.
+This allows library files to be shared between applications leading to space savings.
 It also allows the library to be updated to fix bugs and security flaws without updating the applications that use the library.
+But shared, dynamic libraries leads to the risk of dependency problems.

-In practice, many executables (especially those targeting Microsoft Windows) use both static and dynamic libraries.
+In practice, many executables use both static and dynamic libraries.